Making the impossible possible

 Østergaard is a graduate of the Danish School of Journalism 1991 and has worked as a copywriter and as a researcher on documentary programmes before taking up filmmaking.
 He has received numerous national and international awards for his work in film: among others 'The Magus', 'Tintin et moi', and 'Burma VJ', the latter receiving over 15 international awards, including the IDFA Amsterdam's Joris Ivens Award 2008 and a Sundance award in 2009.

 The award committee this year comprises Henrik Bo Nielsen, Danish Film Institute CEO; Malene Flindt Pedersen, DFI Head of Development; and last year's winner Tine Fischer, director of CPH:DOX, the Copenhagen international documentary film festival.
 The award, presented by the Danish Film Institute at the annual Ebeltoft conference for Danish documentary filmmakers, consists of a cash prize of 25,000 kroner (3,360 euros).

 The Roos Award, named after the documentary film pioneer Jørgen Roos, was established in 1995 for the purpose of rewarding outstanding efforts in Danish documentary filmmaking.

-Past awardwinners include Jørgen Roos, Jørgen Leth, Sami Saif, Phie Ambo, Janus Billeskov Jansen, Jon Bang Carlsen, Jesper Jargil, Anne Wivel, Tue Steen Müller, Niels Pagh Andersen, Arne Bro, Steen Møller Rasmussen and Tine Fischer.
+Past awardwinners include Jørgen Roos, Ole Askman, Jørgen Leth, Sami Saif, Phie Ambo, Janus Billeskov Jansen, Jon Bang Carlsen, Jesper Jargil, Anne Wivel, Tue Steen Müller, Niels Pagh Andersen, Arne Bro, Steen Møller Rasmussen and Tine Fischer.